2013 ITIN Updated Procedures Frequently Asked Questions

 No. IRS will continue to process pending applications that include original or certified copies from the issuing agency documentation.

 Will IRS Publications (e.g., 1915, 4520 or 4327), or ITIN related forms and instructions change to reflect this new requirement?
 If so, when will they change and when will they be available to the public?

 Since these are final changes, publications, forms and instructions will change.
 These and other appropriate instructions will be updated to reflect the new policy.

 Will taxpayers be able to submit Form W-7 applications (with original documents) at IRS Taxpayer Assistance Centers?

-Designated Taxpayer Assistance Centers will certify original and copies certified by the issuing agency passports and National ID cards for primary, secondary and dependents in person.
+Yes, Primary, secondary, and dependant persons may submit W-7 applications in person (with original documents) at designated IRS Taxpayer Assistance Centers.
+Designated Taxpayer Assistance Centers will certify only original and copies certified by the issuing agency passports and National ID cards.

 Which documents are acceptable?